12 Things Every Iowan Should Know About Estate Planning

 OK, so you’ve gone to an estate planning lawyer, and these six “must have” estate planning documents have been drafted and signed.
 What else?
 You need to keep these documents updated and current.
 Reviewing your estate plan annually is solid practice I recommend to all of my clients.
 If you undergo a major life event, you should revisit with your estate planning lawyer to see if this life event requires changing your estate planning documents.

-Let’s review: there are six “must have” estate planning documents, plus you need to keep them current.
-Also, don’t forget about your beneficiary designations.
-For example, savings and checking accounts, life insurance, annuities, 401(k)s, pensions, and IRAs are all transferred via beneficiary designations.
+In addition to your estate plan, you must not forget about your beneficiary designations.
+For example, savings and checking accounts, life insurance plans, annuities, 401(k)s, pensions, and IRAs are all transferred via beneficiary designations.
 Regarding assets with beneficiary designations, you must make sure that designations are correctly filled out and supplied to the appropriate institution(s).
+Beneficiary designations actually trump your estate plan if there is a discrepancy in beneficiaries.

 Questions?
 Want to discuss your individual situation?
 Don’t hesitate to reach out to me via email (firstname.lastname@example.org) or give me a call at 515-371-6077.
 Want to seize the day (and your legacy!) and get started?
 Click to the Estate Plan Questionnaire.